Second Boer War: Boers besiege Ladysmith, Mafeking and Kimberley

-The Boers struck first on 12 October at the Battle of Kraaipan, an attack that heralded the invasion of the Cape Colony and Colony of Natal between October 1899 and January 1900.
+The Boers struck first on 12 October at the Battle of Kraaipan, an attack that heralded the invasion of the Cape Colony and Natal between October 1899 and January 1900.
 With speed and surprise, the Boers drove quickly towards the British garrison at Ladysmith and the smaller ones at Mafeking and Kimberley.
-The quick Boer mobilisation resulted in early military successes against scattered British forces.
-Sir George Stuart White, commanding the British division at Ladysmith, unwisely allowed Major-General Penn Symons to throw a brigade forward to the coal-mining town of Dundee (also reported as Glencoe), which was surrounded by hills.
-This became the site of the first engagement of the war, the Battle of Talana Hill.
+The quick Boer mobilisation resulted in military successes against scattered British forces.
+Sir George Stuart White, commanding the British division at Ladysmith, unwisely allowed Major-General Penn Symons to throw a brigade forward to the coal-mining town of Dundee (also reported as Glencoe), surrounded by hills.
+This became the war's first major clash, the Battle of Talana Hill.
 Boer guns began shelling the British camp from the summit of Talana Hill at dawn on 20 October.
 Penn Symons immediately counter-attacked: His infantry drove the Boers from the hill, for the loss of 446 British casualties, including Penn Symons.

 Another Boer force occupied Elandslaagte, which lay between Ladysmith and Dundee.
 The British under Major General John French and Colonel Ian Hamilton attacked to clear the line of communications to Dundee.
-The resulting Battle of Elandslaagte was a clear-cut British tactical victory, but Sir George White feared that more Boers were about to attack his main position and so ordered a chaotic retreat from Elandslaagte, throwing away any advantage gained.
+The resulting Battle of Elandslaagte was a clear-cut British tactical victory, but White feared more Boers were about to attack his main position and ordered a chaotic retreat from Elandslaagte, throwing away the advantage gained.
 The detachment from Dundee was compelled to make an exhausting cross-country retreat to rejoin White's main force.
-As Boers surrounded Ladysmith and opened fire on the town with siege guns, White ordered a major sortie against their positions.
+As Boers surrounded Ladysmith and opened fire with siege guns, White ordered a major sortie against them.
 The result was a disaster, with 140 men killed and over 1,000 captured.
-The Siege of Ladysmith began: It was to last several months.
+The siege of Ladysmith lasted months.

-Meanwhile, to the north-west at Mafeking, on the border with Transvaal, Colonel Robert Baden-Powell had raised two regiments of local forces amounting to about 1,200 men in order to attack and create diversions if things went amiss further south.
+Meanwhile, to the north-west at Mafeking, on the border with Transvaal, Colonel Robert Baden-Powell had raised two regiments of local forces amounting to about 1,200 men in order to attack and create diversions if things went wrong further south.
 As a railway junction, Mafeking provided good supply facilities and was the obvious place for Baden-Powell to fortify in readiness for such attacks.
-However, instead of being the aggressor, Baden-Powell was forced to defend Mafeking when 6,000 Boer, commanded by Piet Cronjé, attempted a determined assault on the town.
+However, instead of being the aggressor, Baden-Powell was forced to defend Mafeking when 6,000 Boer, commanded by Piet Cronjé, attempted a determined assault.
 This quickly subsided into a desultory affair, with the Boers prepared to starve the stronghold into submission.
-So, on 13 October, the 217-day Siege of Mafeking began.
+So, on 13 October, the 217-day siege of Mafeking began.